The Motivation Myth: When Motivation Isn’t Motivation

 You get to ask:

-• Or is it just familiar?
+Do I need this?
+Or is it just familiar?

 Where I Am Now

-I'm writing this from the middle.
-Not the finish line.
+I’m writing this from the middle, not the finish line.

-I’m still learning how to let clarity lead.
+• I’m still practicing letting clarity lead.

-I’m still retraining my nervous system to trust harmony as a motivator.
+• I’m still retraining my nervous system to trust harmony as a motivator.

 She’s just the storyteller.

-And I’m the director now.
+I’m the director now.

 Your next pivot doesn’t require panic.
 It only requires presence.